-Ultimate responsibility for liquidity risk management rests with the board of Directors, which has built an appropriate liquidity risk management framework for the management of the Company's short-, medium- and long-term funding and liquidity management requirements.
-The Company manages liquidity risk by maintaining adequate cash reserves, banking facilities and reserve borrowing facilities by continuously monitoring forecast and actual cash flows and matching maturity profiles of financial assets and liabilities.
+Ultimate responsibility for liquidity risk management rests with the board of Directors, which has built an appropriate liquidity risk management framework for the management of the Company's short, medium-and long-term funding and liquidity management requirements.
+The Company manages liquidity risk by maintaining reserve borrowing facilities, continuously monitoring forecast and actual cash flows and matching maturity profiles of financial assets and liabilities.